gomorpheus/morpheus-docs/troubleshooting/ports.rst

 .. csv-table:: Common Ports & Requirements
    :header: "Feature", "Method",  "OS", "Source", "Destination", "Port", "Requirement"

-   "Agent Install", "All", "Linux", "Node", "Appliance", "80", "Used for appliance yum and apt repos"
+   "Agent Communication", "All", "All", "Node", "Appliance", 443, "DNS Resolution from node to appliance url" "Agent Install", "All", "Linux", "Node", "Appliance", 80, "Used for appliance yum and apt repos" " ", "SSH", "Linux", "Appliance", "Node", 22, "DNS Resolution from node to appliance url"